Mohit-Mundria/Bitcoin_ClosingPrice_Prediction/README.md

 🤝 Contributing
 Feel free to fork this repo, open an issue, or submit a pull request to improve the project.

+Bitcoin_Prediction.ipynb file contain model training, data cleaning, data loading

+Bitcoin_Price_Prediction file is used to take input from the user and predict the closing price of the Bitcoin